Indigenous Women in Community Leadership 2024

 Member of Metis Nation – Saskatchewan

 I hope to connect with other Indigenous women leaders, learn from them, broaden my perspectives and experiences, and grow my confidence as a leader.
-I have learned leadership from a colonized perspective but I am excited to learn what leadership looks like from an Indigeous perspective as well.
+I have learned leadership from a colonized perspective but I am excited to learn what leadership looks like from an Indigenous perspective as well.

 Read more about Heidi